Mariners prospects Jarred Kelenic, Noelvi Marte make strong early impressions at ‘Summer Camp’

 - The Mariners and outfielder Jake Fraley got a scare when a fastball from hard-throwing right-hander Gerson Bautista struck him on the helmet during live batting practice.
 The ball didn’t hit Fraley’s helmet squarely, glancing off the top front.
 Still, he was escorted off the field by athletic trainer Matt Toth to be examined for a concussion.
 Fraley did return to the field later to take regular batting practice.

-- After missing workouts Monday to undergo an X-ray on his left ankle after fouling a ball of it on in Sunday’s workout, Tom Murphy was back on the field, catching the live bullpen session for Bautista and Sam Delaplane.
+- After missing workouts Monday to undergo an X-ray on his left ankle after fouling a ball off it in Sunday’s workout, Tom Murphy was back on the field, catching the live bullpen session for Bautista and Sam Delaplane.

 - Servais said the Mariners on Friday afternoon will begin playing intrasquad games nearly every day until the end of Summer Camp.
 The one exception will be for a full-roster off day July 17 as a midpoint break.